Design-Computing/Design-Computing.github.io/general.md

 [design-computing.github.io](https://design-computing.github.io/)

+This has everything you need to know.
+We update it a lot, so keep looking. [ctrl]+[d] will bookmark it.

 ### Course repositories

 We've broken the course into three repos.
 (Who wants to say _repository_ when all the cool people say _repo_?)